Berrel Kräutler Architekten Berrel Kräutler Architekten

 Client: Hochbau Stadt Bern

-Landscape architect: Bryum
+Landscape architecture: Bryum GmbH

 Construction engineer: Dr. Neven Kostic